Eleanor-Shellstrop/walken/README.md

 4. Navigate to the saved location of the repo.
 5. Open `walken.ipynb`.
 6. Click `Cell` tab and then `Run All`.

+## REQUIREMENTS

+Requirements met for Code Louisville:

+1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+2. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.
+3. Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
+4. Analyze text and display information about it (ex: how many words in a paragraph).
+5. Visualize data in a graph, chart, or other visual representation of data.
+6. Implement a “scraper” that can be fed a type of file or URL and pull information off of it.
+7. Use pandas, matplotlib, and/or numpy to perform a data analysis project.
+Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.

+## FOOTNOTES:

 [^1]: [More Cowbell - SNL](https://www.youtube.com/watch?v=cVsQLlk-T0s), *Saturday Night Live*, YouTube
 [^2]: [Recording Session (More Cowbell)](https://www.rollingstone.com/tv/tv-lists/my-favorite-saturday-night-live-sketch-119386/recording-session-more-cowbell-121088/), interview with Will Ferrell, *Rolling Stone Magazine.*